 We construct outcome variables at the individual (juror) and group (jury) level.
-To measure jurors' post-deliberation preferences, we use the rating or dollars each individual privately assigned to their case after one round of deliberation, at t_2 (no individual preferences were collected after the second round).
-To make ratings and dollars comparable before combining them, we transformed the dollar variable into an ordinal scale ranging from 0 to 8 based on the individual-level distribution of preferences.12 We then transform these variables to a 0-1 scale for ease of interpretation.
+To measure jurors' postdeliberation preferences, we use the rating or dollars individuals privately assigned to their case after one round of deliberation, at t_2 (no individual preferences were collected after the second round).
+To make ratings and dollars comparable before combining them, we transformed the dollar variable into an ordinal scale ranging from 0 to 8 using the individual-level distribution of preferences.10 We then transform these variables to a 0-1 scale for ease of interpretation.
 At the jury level, we measure the verdict after each round of deliberation (t_1 and t_3).
-Because some juries were not able to reach a unanimous verdict and were thus "hung," we also created an indicator of whether or not the jury reached a verdict for each round and model that outcome too.
+Because some juries were not able to reach a unanimous verdict and were thus "hung," we also created an indicator of whether the jury reached a verdict for each round and model that outcome too.